dsheng1026/HeatStress/README.md

 ## Package output and size
 The package output includes figures and datasets (`output/*` included in this repo).
-The size of the output figure folder is about 7MB.
+The size of the output figure folder is about 9MB.
-The ProjectRDS data folder is about 170MB.
+The ProjectRDS data folder is about 251MB.
-The data folder is about 2.1GB
+The data folder is about 666 MB.

 ## R Session Information